Search for volunteering opportunities in North HampshireSearch for Opportunities

 Over the eleven years she’s been in her post, Hart’s Volunteer Centre Manger, Sue Vincent, has seen a steady decline in the number of people willing to ‘get involved’.
 Sue totally appreciates that people are busy.
 ‘Back in the 80s we had 3 TV channels, if we were lucky!
 No email or social media and, most importantly, most people lived close to their workplace, finished at 5pm and didn’t then have to endure a 50-minute commute home (and that’s on a good day!)’.
 She does however strongly believe that Hart residents can still get involved at a time and commitment level to suit them.

 Mike Collen, from Fleet Lions, agrees.
 ‘How will our current generation of 60 and 70-year olds fair when they can no longer drive, are socially isolated and the organisation that they thought could provide a volunteer to take them to their GP appointment no longer exists?
 If we don’t act now, we’ll lose some groups entirely!’

-On Saturday 22nd September, Hart Volunteer Centre will join forces with Fleet Lions to host the ‘Get Involved’ Volunteer Fair 2018 in the Hart Shopping Centre, Fleet.
-The event will showcase voluntary groups that form the ‘life-blood’ of the local community, from Fireworks and Food Festivals to groups working to reduce social isolation for the elderly.
-With some 30 groups in attendance it clearly demonstrates the need the area has for new volunteers.
-So why not pop along and find out what’s going on right on your doorstep?
-There’s literally something for everyone, even if you can only commit to as little as the odd hour here and there, and all at a time to suit you and your lifestyle.
-Can’t make the date?
+On Saturday 22nd September, Hart Volunteer Centre joined forces with Fleet Lions to host the first ‘Get Involved’ Volunteer Fair 2018 in Fleet.
+The event showcased voluntary groups that form the ‘life-blood’ of the local community, from Fireworks and Food Festivals to groups working to reduce social isolation for the elderly.
+With some 30 groups in attendance it clearly demonstrated the need the area has for new volunteers.
+If you missed out on the day and are interested in volunteering, there’s literally something for everyone, even if you can only commit to as little as the odd hour here and there, and all at a time to suit you and your lifestyle.
 Then take a look at volunteernorthhants.org and help keep Hart the best place to live in the UK!